You know the cycle. You tell the kids for the third time that it’s bedtime.

 You might be able to scare off a child by yelling.
 The child may even obey what you asked of them.
 But over time they learn to tune your voice out and they won’t be scared anymore.

-Yelling makes your child develop a fear for you and they feel more and more disconnected to you.
+Yelling makes your child develop a fear for you and they feel more and more disconnected from you.
 They feel less understood and start lying because they don’t want to be yelled at.

 Therefore, yelling is a bad strategy to discipline children.
 And even worse, kids learn it from you and start yelling when they are angry because that’s how they have learned to communicate when they get angry.